What is jailbreaking?

 Is jailbreaking safe?

-Although it is legal in most countries, jailbreaking is still quite risky.
+Although legal in most countries, jailbreaking still involves risks.
 Here’s why:

 - Malware.
-Yeah, customized apps and games are great, but if you decide to download them from a random website, you’re likely to get malware on your phone.
+Customized apps and games are great, but if you decide to download them from a random website, you might get malware on your phone.
 None of the apps outside of the store were screened or approved.
-Some of them may have failed Apple’s terms due to their technical settings or even for being malicious malware.
+Some of them may have failed Apple’s terms due to their technical settings or even for being malware.

 - Crashes and stability issues.
 Even a small change to a vital setting can damage your phone.
 Various customizations can also slow down your phone or even drain your battery.
 Although there are plenty of performance management apps available for jailbroken iPhones, why expose it to that risk in the first place?